catchorg/Catch2/docs/command-line.md

   * Full test name, e.g. `"Test 1"`.

     This allows only test cases whose name is "Test 1".

   * Wildcarded test name, e.g. `"*Test"`, or `"Test*"`, or `"*Test*"`.

     This allows any test case whose name ends with, starts with, or contains in the middle the string "Test".
 Note that the wildcard can only be at the start or end.

   * Tag name, e.g. `[some-tag]`.

     This allows any test case tagged with "[some-tag]".
 Remember that some tags are special, e.g. those that start with "." or with "!".

 You can also combine the basic test specs to create more complex test specs.
-You can
+You can:

   * Concatenate specs to apply all of them, e.g. `[some-tag][other-tag]`.

     This allows test cases that are tagged with **both** "[some-tag]" **and** "[other-tag]".
 A test case with just "[some-tag]" will not pass the filter, nor will test case with just "[other-tag]".

   * Comma-join specs to apply any of them, e.g. `[some-tag],[other-tag]`.

     This allows test cases that are tagged with **either** "[some-tag]" **or** "[other-tag]".
 A test case with both will obviously also pass the filter.

     Note that commas take precendence over simple concatenation.
 This means that `[a][b],[c]` accepts tests that are tagged with either both "[a]" and "[b]", or tests that are tagged with just "[c]".

   * Negate the spec by prepending it with `~`, e.g. `~[some-tag]`.

     This rejects any test case that is tagged with "[some-tag]".
 Note that rejection takes precedence over other filters.

     Note that negations always binds to the following _basic_ test spec.
     This means that `~[foo][bar]` negates only the "[foo]" tag and not the "[bar]" tag.

 Note that when Catch2 is deciding whether to include a test, first it checks whether the test matches any negative filters.
 If it does,